Best Over Ear Headphones Under $500 – Ultimate Listening Experience

 The headphones also use flat wire voice coils which do a great job of improving the impulse and treble response.
 Combined with the good noise cancellation properties (passive), you’re able to get a spacious sound that’s fairly balanced and defined in the mid and high frequencies.

-This may be your best bet if you’re more interested in vocal over anything else.
+This may be the best over ear headphones for you if you’re more interested in vocals over anything else.

 If you know anything about audio equipment then you know the reputation of Audio-Technica.
 I’ve always been a fan of their headphones and this dynamic over ear pair piqued my interest right away.